 Gas in your intestines can be uncomfortable and sometimes very painful.
 Stomach gas accumulates as a result of the breakdown of carbohydrates by bacteria.
 Unless this gas is released, gas pains and cramping will occur.

 So how do you deal with gas?
-Well, here are some quick ways to get rid of it.
+Well, here are some quick ways of how to get rid of gas fast.

 Take a walk or do light activities after a meal.
 Light exercise or minimal movement can move food in the intestines which will release gas from your mouth or from your rectal area.